scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 The default value is `0.5s`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-timeout`
-This is the annotaton to set the additional check timeout, after the connection has been already established.
+This is the annotation to set the additional check timeout, after the connection has been already established.
 The default value is `5s`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-max-retries`
-This is the annotation to set the number of consecutive unsuccessful health checks, after wich the server will be considered dead.
+This is the annotation to set the number of consecutive unsuccessful health checks, after which the server will be considered dead.
 The default value is `5`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-http-uri`